 Fast forward to the mother / middle son trip you have been reading about.
 Aaryn was all about trying 50’s Prime Time Café again.
 Since we had pretty much finished the rotation of Disney’s Hollywood Studios current table service options, I agreed to repeat the experience.
 Besides, I was in for a little fun at lunch anyway.
 Though the greeting was a little dry, we just had to be patient because we were about to embark upon one of the best dining experiences we had had in some time.

 50’s Prime Time Café is an experience, a dining attraction.
 It is something I highly recommend at least once to everyone visiting Disney’s Hollywood Studios.
 If by chance your experience is not as magical the first time, try it again!
 Cast Members have bad days, too.
-Bank on the fact that the food is delicious – I mean, Aaryn could not get enough of his pot roast meal!
-We will never forget Christian and look forward to hopefully seeing him again should we venture to dine “back in time” when we return to Walt Disney World as a family.
+Bank on the fact that the food is delicious.
+I mean, Aaryn could not get enough of his pot roast meal!
+We will never forget Christian!
+Hopefully, we will see him again should we dine “back in time” when we return to Walt Disney World.

 Have you experienced 50’s Prime Time Café?
 I would love to hear your story – What did you eat?
 What kind of experience did your server provide you?
 Would you go back?

-PS – Since we were dining without the fear of food allergies in our midst this trip, Aaryn had the peanut butter and jelly milkshake and says it was to die for!!
+PS – This trip, we were dining without the fear of food allergies.
+In light of this, Aaryn had the peanut butter and jelly milkshake and says it was to die for!!